CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Methods

+The standard DR estimator (\Cref{eqn:standard_dr}) can be broken down into two components: the direct method (DM) part and the importance sampling (IS) part.
+We observe that counterfactual annotations can be incorporated independently into either component, or into both.
+Based on this insight, we propose three new DR-inspired estimators that can leverage counterfactual annotations (\Cref{eqn:cdmis,eqn:dmcis,eqn:cdmcis}).

-We introduce three ways to include counterfactual annotations into a DR-inspired estimator. \textbf{$\CDMIS$} (\Cref{eqn:cdmis}) uses the augmented dataset to estimate the reward model and combines it with standard IS. \textbf{$\DMCIS$} (\Cref{eqn:dmcis}) uses counterfactual annotations to augment the IS part (as in $\CIS$) and combines it with a standard DM estimator.
-Finally, \textbf{$\CDMCIS$} (\Cref{eqn:cdmcis}) uses counterfactual annotations in both the DM part and IS part.
-The definitions of the three estimators are shown below.
+Here, $\hat{R}^+(s,a)$ is the reward function estimate learned using the counterfactual-annotated dataset $D^+$ (further discussion in \Cref{apd:reward_fn}), and $\hat{R}^+(s, \pi_e) = \sum_{a \in \mathcal{A}} \pi_e(a|s) \hat{R}^+(s, a)$.
+The first estimator, \textbf{$\CDMIS$} (\Cref{eqn:cdmis}), uses the counterfactual-annotated dataset to estimate the reward model and combines it with standard IS.
+The second estimator, \textbf{$\DMCIS$} (\Cref{eqn:dmcis}), instead uses counterfactual annotations to augment the IS part (as in $\CIS$) and combines it with a standard DM estimator.
+The third estimator, \textbf{$\CDMCIS$} (\Cref{eqn:cdmcis}) uses counterfactual annotations in both the DM and IS parts.

-Here, $\hat{R}^+$ is the reward function estimate learned using the counterfactual-annotated dataset $D^+$.
-A discussion of $\hat{R}^+$ is available in Appendix \ref{sec:dm_plus_def}.

-\section{Theoretical analyses under imperfect annotations}
+\subsection{Theoretical Analyses under Imperfect Annotations}

-In this section, we present our theoretical results.
-We focus on how our OPE estimators perform with imperfect annotations, which further provides guidance on how to choose a robust OPE estimator in practice (\Cref{sec:discussion}).
-In our problem setting, there are three possible sources of error: incorrect estimates of the behavior policy, a misspecified reward model, and imperfect (biased or noisy) annotations.
-In this work, we assume that $\rho$ is known and focus on identifying an OPE estimator that is robust to the last two forms of error.
-The theoretical results help us build hypotheses for our empirical experiments and confirm whether our empirical results are correct (\Cref{sec:results}).
+In our problem setting, there are three possible sources of error: incorrect estimates of the behavior policy $\pi_b$, a misspecified reward model, and imperfect (biased or noisy) annotations.
+Much like prior work~\citep{farajtabar2018robust,thomas2016dataefficient}, we assume that the IPS ratio $\rho$ is known, and instead focus on identifying an OPE estimator that is robust to the last two sources of error.
+Accordingly, we analyze our proposed estimators under reward model misspecification and imperfect annotations, characterizing how these errors affect their performance.
+This analysis also provides insight into the robustness of the estimators, which we study empirically in \Cref{sec:experiments}.

-Prior work in OPE assumes that the expectation and variance of OPE estimators are solely influenced by the behavior dataset used to compute the estimate.
-When a reward model is required, the behavior dataset is either partitioned or two separate datasets are used.
-In our work, we assume two behavior datasets: one for calculating the OPE estimate and another for fitting the reward model, if needed.
-Our theory accounts for the additional stochasticity from $D_{\hat{R}}$ or $D_{\hat{R}^+}$, the dataset used to fit the reward function estimate.
-We assume that both $D, D_{\hat{R}} \sim \mathcal{D}$ and $D^+, D_{\hat{R}^+} \sim \mathcal{D^+}$ arise from the same respective dataset distribution.
-We first introduce five assumptions for the different components of our theoretical results.